rozenauers/WacdonaldsOnlineOrdering/README.md

-# Wacdonald Online Ordering System
+# Waccas Online Ordering System

-## UNSW COMP1531 19T1 Assignment

 ### How to use: